A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Abstract

 \section{Abstract}

-The numerical solution of the many-body problem of interacting electrons and ions beyond the adiabatic approximation is a key challenge in condensed matter physics, chemistry, and materials science.
-Traditional methods to solve the multi-component quantum Hamiltonian tend to be specialized electrons or ions and can suffer from a methodological gap when applied to both electrons and ions simultaneously.
-In addition, ionic techniques often limited as $T\to\SI{0}{\kelvin}$, whereas electronic methods are designed for $\SI{0}{\kelvin}$.
-Thus, efficient strategies that simultaneously address the thermal fluctuations of ions at ambient temperature without struggling to describe the electronic quantum state from first principles are missing.
+The numerical solution of the many-body problem of interacting electrons and ions is a key challenge in condensed matter physics, chemistry, and materials science.
+Traditional methods to solve the multi-component quantum Hamiltonian are usually specialized for one kind of particles -- electrons or ions -- and can suffer from a methodological gap when applied to the other ones.

-This work extends the self-consistent harmonic approximation for the ions to include also the electrons.
-The approach minimizes the total free energy by optimizing an \emph{ansatz} density matrix, solving a fermionic self-consistent harmonic Hamiltonian on a curved manifold, which is parametrized through a neural network.
-We demonstrate that this approach, designed initially for a flat Cartesian space to treat quantum nuclei at finite temperatures, can efficiently tackle both the ground and excited state properties of electronic systems, thus paving the way to a unified quantum description for electrons and atomic nuclei.
-Importantly, this approach preserves an analytical expression for entropy, enabling the direct computation of free energies and phase diagrams of materials.
+This work extends the self-consistent harmonic approximation, a proven successful technique for simulating quantum ions at finite temperatures in anharmonic crystals, to electrons.
+The approach minimizes the total free energy by optimizing an \emph{ansatz} density matrix, solving a fermionic self-consistent harmonic Hamiltonian on a curved manifold parametrized through a neural network.
+This approach preserves an analytical expression for entropy, enabling the direct computation of free energies and phase diagrams of materials.
+By benchmarking this technique across several prototypical cases -- a double-well potential, the hydrogen atom, and the H$_2$ dissociation -- we demonstrate it can address both the ground- and excited-state properties of electronic systems, capture quantum tunneling and static electronic correlations, thereby providing a unified quantum framework of electrons and atomic nuclei.

-We benchmark the numerical implementation in several prototypical cases, proving that it captures quantum tunneling, electron-ion cusps, and static electronic correlations in the dissociation of H$_2$, where other mean-field approaches fail.